The Best Forex Swing Trading Strategy: A Fundamental Approach

 Key Insight

 When your fundamental bias aligns with the technical entry, you have a high-conviction trade.
-You're not guessing—you're trading with the economic trend at your back.
+You're not guessing.
+You're trading with the economic trend at your back.

 One of the most powerful concepts in swing trading is understanding how interest rate differentials drive currency flows.
 This is the institutional secret behind long-term trends.